wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

  feature_image : "https://picsum.photos/2560/600?image=1044"
 ---

+So this is the end of GSOC 2018 third week ,Next week there is evaluation.
+These three weeks has been great ,I got so many things to learn from my mentor Robert Oshshorn.

 Here in this post we  will learn about creating JSON file from the alignment process ,In this process we will use the repository that I made you can clone it [here](https://github.com/wkranti/Newrepo)